GustavoNapa/GustavoNapa/README.md

 ### Hi there 👋

-🌱 I’m Gustavo Souza and i'm currently learning the Javascript Stack, in my work I use php and jquery for 5 years.
+🌱 I’m Gustavo Souza and i'm currently learning the Javascript Stack, in my work I use PHP and JQuery for 5 years.

 🎓 Bachelor of Computer Science